innovationOUtside/tm129-robotics2020/00_Robot_Lab/Section_00_01.md

 `Last Checkpoint: Last Friday at 12:18 AM
 (unsaved changes)`

-If you watch for at most a couple of minutes, you'll note that it soon changes to the following:

-Last Checkpoint: Last Friday at 12:18 AM
-(autosaved)

 The `(unsaved changes)` phrase is akin to the `*` indicator you often see next to a filename in a document editor that shows the file has changed since it was last saved.

-But what are 'Checkpoints'.
-If you use a keyboard shortcut to manually save the file, or you save a notebook document from the notebook `File` menu, you are actually issuing a `Save and Checkpoint` command.
-This saves the file in the same way that the autosave function does, but it *also*

-TO DO
+If you watch for at most a couple of minutes, you'll note that it soon changes to something with the following form:

+`Last Checkpoint: Last Friday at 12:18 AM
+(autosaved)`

-You can change the period using magic (yes, really!
+You can change the autosave period using magic (yes, really!
 That's what it's called...).
 For example, run the following statement in a notebook code cell and it will change the autosave period *for that notebook only* to 60 seconds:

 `%autosave 60`

 The autosave time can also be set using the `AutoSaveTime` notebook extension which can be enabled from the `nbextensions configurator` [[direct link](/nbextensions/?nbextension=autosavetime/main)].

+As well as allowing your notebooks to be automatically saved, you can also "checkpoint" them.

+When you use a keyboard shortcut to manually save the file, or you save a notebook document from the notebook `File` menu, you are actually issuing a `Save and Checkpoint` command.
+This saves in the same way that the autosave function does, but it *also* generates a checkpointed (backed up) version of the file in the hidden `.ipynb_checkpoints` folder.

+What this means is that if you work on a file, allowing it to be autosaved, and realise that you have made some terrible mistakes in it, you can revert the notebook to a previously checkpointed (manually saved) version.

+Note that this will throw away all changes made to the autosaved version of the notebook since the last manual (checkpointing) save, so use this command with care.